harshitdevio/async-payments-service/README.md

 - Provider Abstraction (Stripe-specific details are isolated in the infrastructure layer.
 The domain layer has zero knowledge of Stripe.)
 - Layered Architecture

-## Tradeoffs Made

-## Limitations
-- Not an end-to-end product
-- A frontend checkout flow

 ---